top of page

 Contrary to person-centred therapists, I do not expect you to find your way forward, overcome your issues and/or develop as a person without any help and guidance coming from me.
 Like person-centred therapists, I highly value client autonomy and self-directedness, and I do everything not only to respect them but also to encourage them.
 However, I do not see you as an expert or potential expert capable of taking complete charge of your personal growth.
 Very few people are able to do that.
 Human psychology is far too rich, complex and often unconscious as well as generally misunderstood and unknown for the average person to find their way on their own through all the intricacies of their psychological life and make sense of them, especially where the fundamentals of human psychology are concerned.
 The help and support of a well trained and experienced specialist is required.

-Now, it is true that very few “specialists” can provide such help in an effective and appropriate manner, that is without introducing their own biases coming from their theories or other societal or personal conceptions.
+Now, it is true that very few “specialists” can provide such help in an effective and appropriate manner, that is without introducing their own biases stemming from immature and clumsy theories or other societal and personal misconceptions.
 This is why the conservative posture originally adopted by Carl Rogers, the creator of person-centred therapy, at a time and in a context where theory tended to be artificial, dogmatic and oppressive, can be seen as a prudent one, as it is paramount not to interfere with client autonomy and self-directedness.
 But it is also a stance which imposes great limitations on itself.
-Its effectiveness only extends as far as the client feels empowered - sometimes for the first time - by the opportunity to be listened to and to have a voice which finally gets a chance to express and, to a degree, explore elements of one’s own psychological life, even though many of them will remain unseen and unexplored.
-The client only gets a chance to venture on the familiar shores and shallow waters of their psychological life, they rarely get into the real depths of it.
-Having said this, having had a therapist who gave me love at a time in my life when I was terribly hard on myself and self loathing, this felt like pure bliss and it was very therapeutic indeed.
-This was truly my best experience of therapy.
-But it was limited.
-Fortunately, I can do both things which are required in therapy.
-I can give love and meaning.
+Its effectiveness only extends as far as the client feels empowered - sometimes for the first time - by the opportunity to be listened to and use their voice to express and explore elements of their own psychological life, even though many of these elements will remain unseen and unexamined through this process.
+Left to their own devices, clients usually only venture on the familiar shores and shallow waters of their psychological life, they rarely get into the real depths of it.
+There are real benefits to this approach, as I could verify myself.
+One of my best personal experience of therapy was precisely with a therapist who gave me love at a time in my life when I was terribly hard on myself and self loathing.
+Her love and kindness felt like pure bliss and they were very therapeutic indeed.
+However, this experience of therapy remained limited because it never allowed me to explore the meaning of my life experiences.

 Psychodynamic therapy

 Contrary to psychodynamic therapists, I do not expect my clients to systematically delve into their past, as if it was holding the key to their psychological life.
-It goes without saying that, as the sessions are client led, my clients are welcome to explore and talk about their past as much as they want, including their childhood.
+More often than not, it does not.
+As all sessions are client led, it goes without saying that my clients are allowed to talk about their past and explore it as much as they want, including their childhood.
 I have no objection to that, if this is what they feel the need to do.
-I will always accompany my clients wherever they feel like going.
-However, I will not take them there myself, unless I see a good reason for doing so.
-And, yes, I will ask questions about their past.
-But the past does not hold the totality of our psychology, far from that.
+However, while I will accompany my clients wherever they feel like going, I will not take them there myself unless I see a good reason for doing so.
+Of course, I will ask questions about their past, but by doing so my primary aim will only be to get to know them better, not to search elusive causes of their issues or their personality structure.
+The reason for this is that the general background of our psychological life is atemporal, as it is made of the constituents of human nature and the human condition.

-Psychodynamic theory also tends to neglect permanent psychological structures, both those with which we were born (we are not a blank slate at birth, far from that) and those which come from the world (namely society) in which we live and to which we belong.
-These permanent features of our psychological life usually play a more important role than our distant past in our current or recent experiences, even though, of course, the past cannot be neglected and, in some cases, can require a lot of attention.
-This is particularly the case where past events were traumatic or impacted one’s life in some important way(s).
+Psychodynamic theory tends to neglect permanent psychological structures, both those with which we were born (we are not a blank slate at birth, far from that) and those which come from the world (namely society) in which we live and to which we belong.
+These permanent features of our psychological life usually play a more important role than our distant past in our current or recent experiences, even though, of course, the past cannot be neglected and, in some cases, requires a lot of attention.
+This is particularly true where past events caused major trauma or impacted one’s life in some important way(s).

 Contrary to psychodynamic therapists, I do not place an emphasis on defence mechanisms either.
-This excessive focus on one particular aspect of our psychological life comes once more from an intellectualising tendency which overlooks the reality of human psychology and its complexity.
-It is not true that we spend our time defending ourselves or that our psychological issues primarily stem from the detrimental influence of our defence mechanisms, even though it is true that they cannot be ignored.
-It is not the same thing to take into account a particular aspect of human psychology and to put an excessive emphasis on it, to the detriment of others.
+This excessive focus on one particular aspect of our psychological life comes from an inaccurate picture of what makes a human being, considered as an animal or organism which fends for its life in a hostile environment.
+This is a view which was popular in the late 19th century when psychoanalysis took off, and which should be considered obsolete.
+It is not true that we spend our time defending ourselves or that our psychological issues primarily stem from the detrimental influence of our defence mechanisms, even though it is true that these cannot be ignored.
+Indeed, they are necessary and they often require attention, so that they can be improved.
+But it is not the same thing to take into account a particular aspect of human psychology and to put an excessive emphasis on it to the detriment of others which are far more important.

 Cognitive Behavioural therapy (CBT)